Is Squash Poisonous?

 Like all squashes, however, pattypan plants tend to sprawl out.
 If you are working in a small space, consider trellising the vines so your plants can grow up rather than out.

 Best Uses for Pattypan Squash

-Historically, the Iroquois grew summer squashes like pattypans as on their big three food crops.
-The Native Americans grew corn and then planted viney bean or squash plants to help support them.
+Historically, the Iroquois grew summer squashes like pattypans as one of their big three food crops.
+The Native Americans grew corn and then planted vining bean or squash plants around the corn.
 As the squash vine grew along the corn, it strengthened it and prevented strong winds from blowing over the corn crop.
-In return the corn gave the vines a solid structure to climb.
+In return, the corn gave the vines a solid structure to climb.